Overview

 Building and Installing using OPAM

-If you are managing your Coq installation using Opam, you can install the library using the following command:
+If you are managing your Rocq installation using Opam, you can install the library using the following command:

 opam install --jobs=2 coq-interval